cybercongress/cybercongress/CONTRIBUTING.md

 ## Anything else?

 If you still have questions about contributing just comment current issue and we answer you as soon as we can.
+Also you can join us on [Telegram](https://t.me/fuckgoogle) chat.